riscv-boom/riscv-boom/docs/sections/IntroductionOverview/Rocket-Chip.rst

-Rocket has been taped out at least thirteen times in three different commercial processes, and has been successfully demonstrated to reach over 1.65 GHz in IBM 45 nm SOI.[@riscv_nature] As its namesake suggests, Rocket is the baseline core for the Rocket-chip SoC generator.
+Rocket has been taped out at least thirteen times in three different commercial processes, and has been successfully demonstrated to reach over 1.65 GHz in IBM 45 nm SOI.
+As its namesake suggests, Rocket is the baseline core for the Rocket-chip SoC generator.
 As discussed earlier, BOOM is instantiated by replacing a Rocket tile with a BOOM tile.